 Only contributing members of the PSS can transfer money in.
-In order to do this you will need to follow three easy steps:
+In order to do this you will need to follow two easy steps:

 - Tell your old fund that you want to transfer benefits to the PSS.
 If they ask you for the policy number of your new fund you should quote your AGS number.

 - Ask for the transferred cheque to be made payable to ‘The Public Sector Superannuation Scheme’.
 The fund will send the cheque directly to us at: